Thank You for Participating in Our 2022 Count!

-Stay tuned for updates on our 2022 Christmas Bird Count, coming up this December!
+Stay tuned for further updates on our 2022 Christmas Bird Count!

 If you have any questions, or if you're interested in participating in the next CBC, please contact us at email@example.com or via our contact page.

 Starting in 1900, National Audubon Society's Christmas Bird Count (CBC) is North America's longest-running Citizen Science project.
 Counts happen in over 2000 localities throughout the Western Hemisphere.
 The information collected by thousands of volunteer participants forms one of the world's largest sets of wildlife survey data.
 The results are used daily by conservation biologists and naturalists to assess the population trends and distribution of birds.
 Each Christmas Bird Count is conducted on a single day between December 14 and January 5.
 Counts are carried out within a 24-km (15-mi) diameter circle that stays the same from year to year.
 They are organized, usually as group efforts, at the local level, often by a birding club or naturalist organization.